 - Education and community engagement: The Water Desk will work with students, the CU News Corps, as well others beyond the campus to advance learning and to engage the community on Western water issues.

 Funders of The Water Desk cannot specify how The Water Desk and its partners cover a story, nor can they influence the outcome of that reporting.
 This editorial firewall erects a barrier between The Water Desk’s financial supporters and the initiative’s journalism.
 The Water Desk will be transparent about what entities are supporting the initiative and it will disclose any potential conflicts of interest.
-As discussed below, The Water Desk’s grantmaking program for journalists follows the same principles: funders have no right of review and no influence on stories or other journalistic content that is produced with the support of these grants.
+As discussed below, The Water Desk’s support program for journalists follows the same principles: funders have no right of review and no influence on stories or other journalistic content that is produced with the support of these awards.

 The Water Desk is a journalism initiative that abides by the norms outlined in the Society of Professional Journalists Code of Ethics.
 SPJ’s code is based on the following principles: